 The industry groups behind the report had recommended SORA due to the following reasons:

 In a recent survey, 6 in 10 property loan customers say that they like the comparative stability of SORA-pegged home loans.
 That being said, homebuyers should be in no hurry to jump onto the SORA bandwagon.
 Better deals will surely spring in time to come.

-It is always better to look into the totality of the home loan packages offered by banks in order to figure out which ones best cater to your financial needs.
+It is always better to look into the totality of the home loan packages offered by banks in order to figure out which best cater to your financial needs.

 Though SORA is new, most of the banks have already launched SORA-pegged home loans.
-As banks start to explore new home loan options pegged to SORA, homebuyers can expect more home loan choices in the coming years.
+As banks start to explore new housing loan options pegged to SORA, homebuyers can expect more home loan choices in the coming years.